jgbarah/aframewiki/en/pages/gui.md

 # Web2VR
 project link: https://github.com/kikoano/web2vr

-(confirmed working in A-Frame 1.3.0)
+Confirmed working with A-Frame 1.3.0.

 Note: this one is a bit non-standard in implementation, and has some quirks, but is very powerful and probably ideal for creating visually complex custom menus.
 Here's a glitch showing an attempt at using the project: https://web2vr-demo.glitch.me/